 ARTIST INTERVIEW: Peter Sheldon of Sheldon Ceramics

-Sheldon Ceramics is a pottery studio and research lab based in Los Angeles, CA and run by Peter Sheldon and Ellen Woglom.
-Their work is influenced by their rural Vermont heritage and time spent in Mexico and aims to elevate day-to-day living with beautifully crafted, practical pieces.
-They were new to the Echo Park Craft Fair in spring of 2016 and have been an essential artist ever since.
+Sheldon Ceramics is a pottery studio and research lab based in Los Angeles, CA and run by Peter Sheldon.
+The work is influenced by his rural Vermont heritage and time spent in Mexico and aims to elevate day-to-day living with beautifully crafted, practical pieces.
+Sheldon Ceramics was new to the Echo Park Craft Fair in spring of 2016 and have been an essential artist ever since.
 We spoke to ceramicist Peter about his creative philosophy.

 Describe the path that led you to the work you do now?

 I took a ceramics class in high school and loved it.
 From there, I studied in college and then worked in professional and residential capacities.
 I enjoyed the balance between technical skills and physical activity, and the side of ceramics that is motivated by chemistry.
 I wanted a way to combine the analytical and the physical as well, and an opportunity to exercise those two things on a daily basis.

 How do you define success in your art or craft or alternately what does failure mean to you?